School of Medicine

 Clinical Associate Professor, Neurosurgery

 BioDr.
 Thomas J. Wilson was born in Omaha, Nebraska.
 He attended the University of Nebraska College of Medicine, earning his MD with highest distinction.
 While a medical student, he was awarded a Howard Hughes Medical Institute Research Training Fellowship and spent a year in the lab of Dr. Rakesh Singh at the University of Nebraska.
 He was also elected to the prestigious Alpha Omega Alpha Honor Medical Society.
 He completed his residency training in neurological surgery at the University of Michigan and was mentored by Dr. Lynda Yang and Dr. John McGillicuddy in peripheral nerve surgery.
 Following his residency, he completed a fellowship in peripheral nerve surgery at the Mayo Clinic in Rochester, Minnesota, working with Dr. Robert Spinner.
-He is now Clinical Assistant Professor and Co-Director of the Center for Peripheral Nerve Surgery at Stanford University.
-He is also currently endeavoring to earn a Master of Public Health (MPH) degree from the Bloomberg School of Public Health at Johns Hopkins University.
-His research interests include peripheral nerve outcomes research using large data sets and multi-institutional registries, clinical trials advancing options for patients with peripheral nerve pathologies, and translational research focused on deriving methods for data-driven intraoperative decision-making using intraoperative electrophysiology, advanced imaging techniques, and genetic expression information.
+He is now Clinical Associate Professor and Co-Director of the Center for Peripheral Nerve Surgery at Stanford University.
+He also holds a Master of Public Health (MPH) degree from the Bloomberg School of Public Health at Johns Hopkins University, with focused certificates in Clinical Trials and Health Finance and Management.
+His research interests include peripheral nerve outcomes research, clinical trials advancing options for patients with peripheral nerve pathologies and spinal cord injuries, and translational research focused on improved imaging techniques to assist in diagnosing nerve pain and other peripheral nerve conditions.
+His clinical practice encompasses the treatment of all peripheral nerve pathologies, including entrapment neuropathies, nerve tumors, nerve injuries (including brachial plexus injuries, upper and lower extremity nerve injuries), and nerve pain.
+Dr. Wilson enjoys working in multi-disciplinary teams to solve complex problems of the peripheral nervous system.
 His wife, Dr. Monique Wilson, is a practicing dermatologist in the Bay Area.

 Albert J. Wong, M.D.